Reverse Mortgage Florida Condo Lenders

 • Adding an eligible spouse to the loan;

-• Reducing the interest rate by a minimum of 1% from previous transaction (proceeds cannot
+• Reducing the interest rate by a minimum of 1% from previous transaction (proceeds cannot decrease and the borrower cannot bring funds to close).

 hardship.